Avnet/Fujikura-beamforming/README.md

 If you have not signed the NDA yet but are interested in more detail on Fujikura PAAMs, please submit the your contact information [using the form-fill on this page](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/5g-mmwave-paam-development-platform/5g-mmwave-paam-platform-family) or just send a request by email to rfinfo@avnet.com .

 Once you have access to the Fujikura documentation, please follow the steps outlined in their user manual, __"User manual of the evaluation board: 28 GHz Phased Array Antenna Module"__.
-This document will guide you through the steps for:
+That manual provides guidance on the following steps:
 - Providing the EVB with power
 - Connecting digital control to a host computer
 - Connecting a Local Oscillator (LO)
 - Connecting Signal Generator and Signal Analyzer to operate in either transmit or receive mode
-- Running various Python scrips on the host to exercise these modes and to demonstrate the various PAAM features
+- Running various Python scrips on the host to exercise these modes and to demonstrate the various PAAM features (optional)

 __Note__ that using the Fujikura Python scripts for PAAM evaluation could be useful for experimentation, but that it is not necessary in order to complete the instructions in this guide.<br>
 __RFSoC Explorer__ will be used to control the PAAM